cloudmesh/cloudmesh-pi-burn/README.md

-## STUFF TO BE DELETED OR INTEGRATED IN REST OF DOCUMENT

 THAT GREGOR DID NOT WANT TO DELETE  AS IT COULD BE USEFUL AND MAYBE COULD BE INTEGRATED IN THE MAIN DOCUMENTATION